SambhavS/Caterpyl/notes.md

 # Todo
 HIGH PRIORITY
-- fix adding current temps to stack? (:())
+- fix adding current temps to stack?

 After
 - which data types?
-- user definable functions
 - printing
 - type checking (actually)
 - optimization
-- deal with many variables in ASM_gen (insufficient registers) -fix gross master lookup format
+- deal with many variables in ASM_gen (insufficient registers)

 # Tokens
 We skip non-parsable tokens proactively for parse_statements & statement_AST, but not for expression_AST